Everything That Happens Will Happen Today: Ride, Rise, Roar

 On February 11, 2010, it was announced that a documentary film entitled Ride, Rise, Roar chronicling the tour would be released to the 2010 film festival circuit.
 The debut was at South by Southwest on March 15, 2010, where it was screened in all three media categories—film, interactive, and music.
 Byrne attended some British screenings for question and answer sessions.

 Ride, Rise, Roar is the feature-length directorial debut by Hillman Curtis—Byrne approached him after his satisfaction with the short film that accompanies the deluxe edition of Everything That Happens Will Happen Today.
 The documentary includes concert footage, film of the planning and rehearsals for the tour, and exclusive interviews with Byrne, Eno, and the supporting musicians and dancers.
 Curtis was initially contacted to document the tour with no clear objective for the film and decided to focus on the collaboration between Byrne and his tour mates as well as the unique challenge of combining popular music with modern dance.

 Track listing

-All lyrics written by David Byrne; all music by Byrne (vocals) and Brian Eno (instrumentation), except "Strange Overtones" co-written by Leo Abrahams.
+All lyrics written by David Byrne; all music by Byrne (vocal melodies) and Brian Eno (instrumentation), except "Strange Overtones" co-written by Leo Abrahams.